tonijarjour/autorice/README.md

 ![hi](preview.png)

-This is an extremely simple autorice program.
+This is an extremely simple autoricer.
 Here's a list of the programs you get:

 * Emoji: Joypixels
 * MS Metric fonts: Croscore Fonts